-Course No. Course Title Credit Hours Offered СОММ 208 Public Speaking 3 F, Sp COMM 240 Mass Media and Society 4 F, Sp, Su COMM 241 Introduction to Film and Video 3 F, Sp COMM 246 Television Production 4 F, Sp COMM 333 Intercultural Communication 3 As needed COMM 345 Nonfiction Video Production 4 Sp HIST 200 The Nature of Historical Inquiry 4 F, Sp HIST 330 History of American Immigration 3 As needed HIST 331 Rhode Island History 3 Sp HIST 361 Seminar in History 4 F, Sp HIST 363 Internship in Applied History 4-5 As needed HIST 371 Reading Course in History 3 As needed HIST 381† Workshop: History and the Elementary Education Teacher r 1-2 F ONE CC URSE at t the 300-level in Western history 3 ONE CC URSE at t the 300-level in non-Western history 3 FIVE CO URSES fro om HIST 320 American Colonial History 3 Annually HIST 321 The American Revolution 3 Annually HIST 322 The Era of American Expansion and Civil War 3 Annually HIST 323 The Emergence of Modern America 3 As needed HIST 326 American Cultural History: The Nineteenth Century 3 As needed HIST 333 Women in American History 3 As needed HIST 334 The Black Experience in America 3 F
+Course N lo.
+Course Title Credit Hours Offered СОММ 208 Public Speaking 3 F, Sp COMM 240 Mass Media and Society 4 F, Sp, Su COMM 241 Introduction to Cinema and Video 4 F, Sp COMM 246 Television Production 4 F, Sp COMM 333 Intercultural Communication 3 As needed COMM 345 Nonfiction Video Production 4 Sp HIST 200 The Nature of Historical Inquiry 4 F, Sp HIST 330 History of American Immigration 4 As needed HIST 331 Rhode Island History 4 Sp HIST 361 Seminar in History 4 F, Sp HIST 363 Internship in Applied History 4-5 As needed HIST 371 Reading Course in History 4 As needed HIST 381† Workshop: History and the Elementary Education Teache r 1-2 F ONE CC URSE at the 300-level in Western history 4 ONE CC URSE at the 300-level in non-Western history 4 FIVE CO URSES fro om HIST 320 American Colonial History 4 Annually HIST 321 The American Revolution 4 Annually HIST 322 The Early American Republic 4 Annually HIST 323 The Emergence of Modern America 4 As needed HIST 326 American Cultural History: The Nineteenth Century 4 As needed HIST 333 Women in American History 4 As needed HIST 334 The Black Experience in America 4 F

-^{}A 350 topics course on American immigration or American labor history may be substituted for this course.
+\A 350 topics course on American immigration or American labor history may be substituted for this course.

-IT IS RECOMMENDED that students also take ANTH 102 and courses in Africana studies, anthropology, or women's studies
+IT IS RECOMMENDED that students also take ANTH 102 and courses in Africana studies, anthropology, or gender and women's studies

-^{}Students who have already earned a bachelor's degree MUST take this course for 5 credits; other students MUST take it for 4 credits.
+\\Students who have already earned a bachelor's degree MUST take this course for 5 credits; other students MUST take it for 4 credits.

-[†]Students who have already earned a bachelor's degree MUST take this course for 1 credit; other students MUST take it for 2 credits.
+Students who have already earned a bachelor's degree MUST take this course for 1 credit; other students MUST take it for 2 credits.